cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/010-ir-study.md

 ## Introduction

-International Relations, as an academic field of study, is fundamentally distinct from the superficial treatment of international affairs frequently seen in news media and current events coverage.
+**International** **Relations**, as an academic field of study, is fundamentally distinct from the superficial treatment of international affairs frequently seen in news media and current events coverage.
 While journalism may portray the latest geopolitical happenings or foreign policy issues, International Relations as a discipline encompasses a much broader and deeper analysis.

-The study of International Relations delves beyond ephemeral news stories and temporary crises to **examine underlying structures, actors, processes and theoretical frameworks that shape global events**.
+The study of International Relations delves beyond ephemeral news stories and temporary crises to <mark class="nice-mark">examine underlying structures, actors, processes and theoretical frameworks that shape global events</mark>.
 It is a rigorous academic pursuit, with an extensive scholarly tradition traceable to foundational thinkers and seminal works.

 Unlike the snapshot understanding of world affairs offered by journalism, International Relations relies on conceptual models, empirical evidence and reasoned debate to construct comprehensive explanations.
 The field distinguishes itself through its commitment to theoretical coherence, objective inquiry and substantive research methodologies.

-In essence, International Relations is the systematic study of complex interconnections between nations, states, institutions and people at the global level.
+In essence, International Relations is the systematic study of complex interconnections between nations, **states**, institutions and people at the global level.
 It seeks to analyze patterns, causations and implications in ways that fleeting news accounts cannot.
 The field reflects sustained efforts to comprehend key dynamics and relationships in the international sphere.

 ## Beyond Current Affairs